-This classic gluten-free tuna casserole recipe is based on a recipe by John Mitzewich, our award-winning Expert on American Food.
-It's wonderful comfort food for those of us on gluten-free diets!
+This tuna casserole recipe is creamy, delicious, and gluten-free—finally, classic comfort food for those of us on gluten-free diets.

 - 1 cup frozen sweet peas